 If your interests involve swimming, boating or other water sports, a member of the Sporting Dog group may be ideal.
 Many love to swim and quite a few of them are skilled swimmers.

-On the downside, they do need plenty of social interactions.
+On the downside, sporting dog breeds do need plenty of social interactions.
 These are not dogs to be kept outdoors with little human interaction.
-Some don't do well if left alone for long periods of time.
+Some don’t do well if left alone for long periods of time.
 Some are prone to doggie odor, and others are heavy shedders.

 Some can be quite vocal, so if barking is not your thing, ask your breeder about the parents and how much vocalization to expect.